BelT26/Finding-Pluto/README.md

 }

 As I wanted to include the names of the planets under the images, I created an array with the planet names and used the array length as the finishing condition for the loop.
 As I iterated over each item I added the image height and a class so that I could use css to add styles and used the strings in the array for the label content.

-I also created an empty array called flightPathPlanets and pushed each planet div into it so that I could use the index to apply an active class to indicate to the user their current location.
+I created an empty array called flightPathPlanets and pushed each planet div into it so that I could use the index to apply an active class to indicate to the user their current location.

 I made a variable called 'current location' which stores the index of the planet that has the active class applied.
 This starts off as 1 as the starting location is Mercury, which is the second item in the array.

-I made functions to update the current location and apply the active class to the next planet or go back to the previous planet.
+I created functions to update the current location and apply the active class to the next planet or go back to the previous planet.
 I tested these by creating temporary buttons and adding event listeners to them.
-They will eventually be called automatically when certain conditions are met during the game.
+The buttons have been removed and the functions are called automatically when the user answers correctly and moves to the next planet or the fuel goes below 0 and they move backwards.

 ## Bugs